abc PocketPhonics: letter sounds & writing + first words

 -“When it comes to learning apps for young learners and early readers, there is no better choice than abc PocketPhonics." ipad-applications.neiia.com

 Letter sounds are taught in small groups and a child is shown how to blend them to sound out words (e.g c-a-t is cat).

 PocketPhonics shows children how to write letters using an arrow they can follow with their finger or stylus.
 PocketPhonics supports two different writing styles, and for each style, kids can write in lowercase, uppercase and cursive.

 Phonics (letter sounds) help children to read by understanding the sounds that letters make.
-The Congressionally-mandated National Reading Panel concluded that “children who have phonics instruction read better and spell better than other children”.
+The National Reading Panel concluded that “children who have phonics instruction read better and spell better than other children”.

 Letter sounds are not the same as the letter names (what we call the letters).
 Montessori & other experts recommend not including letter names when teaching letter sounds as it can confuse children by introducing too much at once.
 PocketPhonics focuses solely on letter sounds so children can learn to read more quickly.

 PocketPhonics teaches the sounds for all the letters in the alphabet plus over 30 letter sounds like ‘sh’ and ‘ch’, because they are key to reading so many frequently-used words.